Why We Exist

 Interventions and services may be available, but families do not know they exist or why they are needed.

 Everyone deserves access to knowledge and support to make healthy decisions for themselves and their families.
-Yet, when it comes to health and nutrition education, access to basic information cannot be taken for granted.
-During pregnancy and early childhood questions abound, but resources to respond are not always available.
+Yet, when it comes to health and nutrition, access to basic information cannot be taken for granted.
+During pregnancy and early childhood, questions abound, but resources to respond and educate are not always available.